Super Deluxe (film): Plot

-Jyothi and her son Rasukutty are awaiting the return of Rasukutty's father, Manickam, who abandoned the family seven years ago.
-To their shock, Manickam arrives from Mumbai as a transgender woman, Shilpa.
-Rasukutty wants to introduce Shilpa to his friends at school.
-On the way, a bigoted cop detains Shilpa, and she is forced into fellating a corrupt police officer named Berlin.
-Shilpa faces further harassment and humiliation from people at her son's school.
+Jyothi and her young son, Rasukutty, eagerly await the return of Rasukutty's father, Manickam, who abandoned the family seven years prior.
+To their shock, Manickam returns from Mumbai having transitioned into a transgender woman named Shilpa.
+While Jyothi struggles with the change, Rasukutty accepts Shilpa unconditionally and insists on introducing her to his schoolmates.
+On their way, Berlin, a corrupt and bigoted police inspector, detains Shilpa and extorts a sexual favor from her.
+Shilpa faces further transphobic harassment and humiliation from the faculty and parents at Rasukutty's school.